astralarya/to/README.md

 * bash or zsh

-The following functionality should be either be provided or built in:
+The following functionality should either be provided or built in:
 * cd
 * echo
 * cat